jhunkeler/astroconda/source/contributing.rst

         fn: {{ name }}-{{ version }}.tar.gz
         url: https://github.com/{{ name }}/{{ name }}/releases/download/{{ name }}-{{ version }}/{{ name }}-{{ version }}.tar.gz

 What's with the never-ending stream of bracket encapsulated keywords, you ask?
-Conda uses JINJA2, a basic template system, to provide basic string interpolation within recipes.
+Conda uses JINJA2, a basic template system that provides basic string interpolation within recipes.
 This comes in handy if, let's say, you decide to build a more recent version of ``sympy``, you need only modify the first two variable definitions in this file (assuming the URL structure has not changed).

 The ``requirements`` section may be confusing to some, so let's clarify the distinction between ``build`` and ``run`` before diving in.
 The ``build`` section defines Conda packages required at compile-time (i.e. ``python setup.py install``), whereas the ``run`` section lists Conda packages required at install-time (i.e. ``conda install [package]``).

-The processes of dependency discovery as a recipe maintainer is that of trial and error.
-For many Python packages obtained via
-PyPi, it is easy enough to visually examine ``setup.py`` or ``requirements.txt`` to get a good idea of the packages you need to incorporate into your recipe.
+As recipe maintainer the method used to dependency discover is that of trial and error.
+For many Python packages obtained via PyPi, it is easy enough to visually examine ``setup.py`` or ``requirements.txt`` to get a good idea of the recipes you need to depend on.
+Some package may require several iterations of executing ``conda-build`` and returning to your recipe in the editor to append more packages.

-As we can see below, ``sympy`` does not require dependencies beyond ``python`` itself.
-That's easy enough.
+As we can see below, ``sympy`` requires ``mpmath``, ``setuptools`` and ``python`` to *build* the recipe, but only ``mpmath`` and ``python`` to *run it* successfully after installation:

 .. code-block:: yaml

     requirements:
         build:
+        - mpmath
+        - setuptools
         - python x.x
         run:
+        - mpmath
         - python x.x

 What does the ``x.x`` imply exactly?
 This instructs ``conda-build`` *not* to proceed unless ``python=[version]`` has